-Silicone rubber is stable, non-reactive and resistant to extreme environments and temperatures.
-The specialist characteristics of silicone rubber, and the expertise Silicone Engineering applies to it, allows it to serve a variety of diverse industries.
+Owing to its unique properties, Silicone rubber lends itself to a range of market sectors from small tubing elements to large environmental protection seals.
+These specialist characteristics of silicone, and the expertise Silicone Engineering applies to it, allows it to serve a variety of diverse industries.

 Silicone Engineering supplies silicone rubber products through multiple levels of the business to business (B2B) supply chains.
 We work closely with our customers at all levels in the supply chain to provide the best silicone solution to meet their requirements.